 The blue sapphire, the birthstone of September, but also a popular stone in an engagement ring, has a great blue color, that makes your heart shine like the sun in the blue sapphire sky.
 It’s hard not to love this beautiful piece of nature and it’s even better to have this gemstone on your neck or in your ears.
 And an additional advantage is that it leads you the way (no need for GPS anymore), it saves you from poisoning and it attracts wealth.
 And that is a hard one: because you need a bit of wealth before you can buy a blue sapphire or…. find a wealthy partner!

 Hopefully, you enjoyed reading this blog post.
-I wrote a PDF about birthstones, where you can find all the information about you and your friend’s birthstone.
+There are stunning gemstones in this world, that you might not know about, or you want to know more about a certain stone, maybe your birthstone.
+So I wrote a PDF about birthstones, where you can find all the information about your and your friend’s birthstones.
 It’s free, just let me know where I can send the download link to.

 Hug, hope to ‘see’ you reading the next blog post,

 Florence of FlorenceJewelshop